0nyr/journals2data/README.md

 ### Wed 23 June 2021

 Working on URL scraping integration.
+Worked a lot on the creation of a decorator for timeout, so as to fix the blocked raw URL scraper.

 * [X] Fix errors of `SourceScraper` and test if it's working with integration with other higherchy objects.
 (WIP)
+* [X] Learn the Logging module use.
+See [logging doc](https://docs.python.org/3/howto/logging.html).
+Added Verbosity level in global parameters.
-* [ ] Add a scraping timeout error and modify URL scraping from source frontpage accordingly.
+* [X] Add a scraping timeout error and timeout decorator.
+* [X] modify raw URL scraping from source frontpage accordingly so as to handle
 * [ ] Try link extraction, create link extraction module
 * [ ] Try recurrent scrapping
 * [ ] Try threads and concurrent writing to a file with semaphores.
 * [ ] Perform integration of threads into Source object

 end